redwoodjs/redwoodjs-com-archive/docs/authentication.md

 }
 ```

-To set this information and make it available to RedwoodJS, you can to use [Auth0 Rules](https://auth0.com/docs/rules).
+To set this information and make it available to RedwoodJS, you can use [Auth0 Rules](https://auth0.com/docs/rules).

 #### Auth0 Rules for App Metadata